-Ageing Health and Disease (MSc) Part-time
+Ageing Health and Disease (MSc)

 This course offers professionals, from a range of health and social care settings, the opportunity to explore the complex health and social needs of older people living in today’s society.
 It aims to achieve this by providing high quality multidisciplinary education in the field of ageing, health and disease.